 The automatic gearshift contains several letters indicating its operation.
 One of the letters often causes confusion for today’s drivers.
 You may even be one of the people asking, what does “L” mean on a car’s gearshift?
 By understanding this gear, you will be better equipped to use it.

-In this article, we take a closer look at the L gear.
-We also show you what other gears are listed on the shifter and when you should use the L option.
+In this article, I take a closer look at the L gear.
+I also show you what other gears are listed on the shifter and when you should use the L option.